Unrestrained Outside & Unlimited Insides.

 The demographic dominance of cities coupled with rapid lateral expansion has led to the present “mega-disorder” status of urbanization.
 Vast cohorts of social inequality embody the leapfrog fragmentation of personified settlements.
 Recent increases in natural and human settlement disruption and destruction are producing higher rates of transnational and regional migration.
 The lack of formal structures that can accept public and private sectors in problem-solving roles on this issue is critical.
 At present, there is nothing to enable urban development planning that mitigates health insecurities or reduces crime by means other than incarceration.
 The most serious of these mega-disorders is the narrowing of pathways for a growing portion of the global population to experience freedom from the fear of (fill in the blank) policies.

-Cities appear on the global agenda for the first at 1976 Habitat I in Vancouver, Canada.
+Cities appear on the global agenda for the first important time at the 1976 Habitat I in Vancouver, Canada.
 An effective urban place agenda has yet to form in the United States as it remains stuck in the spread city quagmire, seduced by cheap land and money, and hopelessly addicted to oil.
 The urban agenda has a chance to develop from these initiatives, but remain an unlikely source that would force the city to look in on itself.

 The editors of an excellent book on the subject of Food and the Mid-Level Farm make a very useful point of the importance of limiting urbanization.
 At farm sizes increase, the main source of economic strength for the small and mid-sized farm is through direct market operations.
 The growth of farmers markets in major urban centers retains a level of honesty and accountability that the immense, corporate farm, production and distribution systems cannot provide.
 Also, the land held must be nearby and small and mid-sized farmers can be paid for “back-loading” urban products, and a wide range of conservation services and practices that assure ecological diversity, clean water tables, forestry and land management.
 Leadership on the principles and practices of sustainability began with local farming.
 Not sustaining the value of this fact presents a grave threat to the quality of all urban life.